California Office of Environmental Health Hazard Assessment

-The Office of Environmental Health Hazard Assessment, commonly referred to as OEHHA (pronounced oh-EEE-ha), is a specialized department within the cabinet-level California Environmental Protection Agency (CalEPA) with responsibility for evaluating health risks from environmental chemical contaminants.
+The Office of Environmental Health Hazard Assessment, commonly referred to as OEHHA (pronounced oh-EEE-ha), is a specialized department within the cabinet-level California Environmental Protection Agency (CalEPA).
+OEHHA is the lead state agency for the assessment of health risks posed by environmental contaminants.

-OEHHA is the scientific adviser within CalEPA and provides the health effects assessments that assist regulatory decision makers within CalEPA, the California Department of Public Health, and other agencies and non-governmental organizations (see below).
+As the scientific adviser within CalEPA, OEHHA's work assists decision makers within CalEPA, the California Department of Public Health, and other agencies and non-governmental organizations (see below).
 This includes assessing health and environmental risks from: